Cycling

 About the circular rides:

-Our suggested routes for this Norfolk tour cover distances from 23 to 34 miles.
+Our suggested routes for this Norfolk tour cover distances from 8- 45 miles/13-72 kms.
 We have given them our Grade 3 listing, indicating that a moderate level of fitness is required to enjoy them to the full.
 We pride ourselves on sharing scenic routes which allow you to experience the best of the area at the same time as travelling distances most comfortable for you.

-To the north-east head between the river valleys of the Wensum and Bure to discover the outstretched estate, lake, gardens and Jacobean mansion of Blickling Hall, a site connected to the ill-fated, Anne Boleyn.
-The medieval shrine of Reepham, one of only two places in Europe with three churches on one site, the church of St Agnes Cawston with its original medieval flooring and Bawdeswell, home of Geoffrey Chaucer’s Reeve and whose original church was destroyed by a WWII de Havilland Mosquito plane crash, are other highlights en-route.
+– Set out to the north-east between the Wensum and Bure river valleys to discover the outstretched estate, lake, gardens and Jacobean mansion of Blickling Hall – a site connected with the ill-fated, Anne Boleyn.
+Other historic highlights include: the medieval shrine of Reepham, one of only two places in Europe with three churches on one site; the church of St Agnes Cawston with its original medieval flooring and Bawdeswell, home of Geoffrey Chaucer’s Reeve and a 20th century church, built after a WWII de Havilland Mosquito crashed into and destroyed the original one.

-Whichever length of ride you choose today, there’s a myriad of small villages and flint-clad churches to admire as you cycle gently through the Norfolk countryside back to Watton in the Brecks.
-Why not explore our mid-length (26 mile) option to discover the ‘lost’ village of Godwick?
-Our recommended route is brim-full of history and mystery…
+Whichever length of ride you choose today, there’s a myriad of small villages and flint-clad churches to admire as you cycle gently through the Norfolk countryside back to Oxborough in the Brecks.
+You can be sure that each of our route options is brim-full of history and mystery…

 Dates & Prices